Expert care for mothers and babies during complicated pregnancies

-When complications happen during pregnancy, it’s important to seek the unique expertise of maternal-fetal medicine specialists.
-Sometimes called perinatologists, our maternal-fetal medicine doctors specialize in the compassionate care of pregnancies that are higher-risk to mom, baby or both.
+When pregnancy complications happen, it’s important to seek the unique expertise of maternal-fetal medicine specialists.
+Sometimes called perinatologists, our maternal-fetal medicine doctors are high-risk pregnancy specialists who focus on providing compassionate care to moms and babies at higher risk.
 Risks may include gestational diabetes, preeclampsia, pregnancies with multiple gestations (like twins or triplets), suspected fetal health concerns or health conditions you had before pregnancy.

 High-risk pregnancies can come with feelings of uncertainty.
 At HealthPartners and Park Nicollet, we’re here to help.
 We have expert teams dedicated to helping you reach your goals for a healthy pregnancy and birth.
 We’re by your side every step of the way, explaining things in terms you can understand and working together to create a personalized plan for you and baby.